 Private and occasional senders can manage shipments online

 General Logistics Systems (GLS) offers pan-European parcel logistics, express delivery and logistics solutions.
 Founded in 1999, with strong roots in the national markets, GLS is now one of the leading parcel transport service providers in Europe.
 GLS parcels reach their destination securely and reliably.

-Via own subsidiaries and partner companies GLS provides reliable parcel delivery services in 42 countries.
+Via own subsidiaries and partner companies GLS provides reliable parcel delivery services in 41 European countries and seven U.S. states.
 In many countries GLS as the parcel distributor also offers express delivery and logistical value-added services.

 “Quality leader in European parcel logistics” is the guiding principle of GLS.
 Quality for the parcel service means: high reliability and delivery performance, extremely low damage and loss ratios, and short delivery times for GLS parcels.
 In most countries, the transport and logistics company accomplishes national delivery is less than 24 hours.
 International delivery times are between 24 to 96 hours; European business centres are generally serviced within 48 hours.